Inca City of Machu Picchu: ecstasy or disappointment?

 statues and sign Welcome to Machu Picchu - village of Aguas Calientes - Peru

-Many times I asked myself if I did something wrong but I could have saved a bit of money only with a huge physical effort (possible but I also had to consider that this was the final part of my one-month trip in Chile, Argentina, Bolivia and Peru, with a temperature difference of 160°F (70°C) and an altitude difference of about 20,000 ft).
+I often thought about whether I’d made a mistake, but I don’t think I could have saved much, and it would have been really tiring (I could have done it, but I also had to think about the fact that this was the last part of my month-long trip to Chile, Argentina, Bolivia and Peru, with a temperature difference of 70°C and an altitude difference of about 6,000 metres).

-I’ll explain all the details soon but I anticipate that going to Machu Picchu costs about USD 450..
+I’ll fill you in on the details in a sec, but I can already tell you that going to Machu Picchu costs about £450 on average.

 Nice but… here I paid… there instead…